 180S Sound, Performance and Creativity.

 An introduction to the development and use of sound in its relationship to performance.
-Topics include creation of original sound structures, using vocal and body sounds as well as found objects; introduction to sound recording, editing and playback; aural analyses of material created in the class, as well as material from various historical periods, to develop a common musical language and to understand the structures and aesthetics of sound and music; creation of different types of non-traditional visual scores and their application for movement.
+Topics include creation of original sound/movement structures, using vocal/body sounds as well as found objects; introduction to sound recording and the digital-audio workstation; aural analyses of music from a variety of genres to understand certain structures and aesthetics; analyses of group pieces developed in class workshops; creation of different types of non-traditional sound/movement scores;creation of audio recordings to be used in conjuncti0n with performances.
 Individual and group projects.
 No previous musical, dance or theatre experience required.
-Maximum enrollment, 16.
+Maximum enrollment, 14.
 Lloyd.

 History of Dance.